 Trustworthy helpers are vitally important to widows/widowers…

-Recently, there was a very concerning article in the paper about people preying on a widow after her husband’s death.
+A few years back, there was a very concerning article in the paper about people preying on a widow after her husband’s death.
 It would have been an eye-opening article regardless, but the writer of the letter to the paper’s columnist was writing from Springfield, Illinois, so it created quite a stir around here.
 Several people forwarded the article to us.
 Some wondered what they could do to avoid such a terrible situation.
 Some wondered how Edwards Group could help prevent such a thing.

-In the letter, the writer from Springfield details how the funeral home, real estate agents, car dealerships, home repair companies, charities, and even the widow’s own pastor, tried to take advantage of her and pressure her to make unwise financial purchases, decisions or donations.
+In the letter, the writer from Springfield details how the funeral home, real estate agents, car dealerships, home repair companies, charities, and even the widow’s own pastor, tried to take advantage of her and pressure her to make unwise financial purchases, decisions, or donations.
 The number of requests shocked this family friend, who had been asked by the late husband to watch out for his wife after he was gone.
 People were literally coming out of the woodwork… including 2 estranged children who hadn’t been in the picture for 13 years.
 (Much of this is because obituaries and wills are very public, and opportunists watch them carefully.)

 So, what did the columnist recommend?

 First, he told the writer how lucky the woman was to have a friend such as himself.
 Secondly, he recommended finding a professional “helper” (such as a trust company) in Springfield who could help pay bills and provide other assistance and guidance related to the house, medical care, or other things she might need.
 He also recommended a good Certified Public Accountant to help make sure that her finances are properly taken care of.